Service Pricing

 The Bottom Line

 Service pricing is a complex signal mechanism.
 It tells the market not just what a service costs, but what it is worth.
-For the buyer, understanding these models is key to negotiation.
+For the buyer, understanding these different pricing models is the key to a successful negotiation.
 Knowing that a lawyer bills by the hour incentivizes you to be concise; knowing a web developer bills by the project incentivizes you to define the scope strictly upfront.
-Ultimately, the best service relationship is one where the price paid is a fraction of the value received.
-Whether you are setting prices or paying them, the focus should always shift from "cost of inputs" to "value of outputs."
+Ultimately, the most productive service relationships are those where the price paid is a fraction of the total value received by the client.
+Whether you are setting prices as a provider or paying them as a customer, the focus should always shift from "cost of inputs" to "value of outputs," as this is the truest measure of a service's worth in a competitive economy.
+By focusing on outcomes rather than just hours worked, both parties can align their interests and build a more sustainable and mutually beneficial professional relationship.

 At a Glance